Discover Amsterdam

 Image from Canal SUP Amsterdam

-Whether it’s renting a boat or a SUP, there’s no better moment to enjoy the canals and rediscover the city from the water than the summer months.
-Borrow a kayak or two and sail under the bridges or cruise the canals at sunset as the summer breeze carries you down the Amstel.
-Alternatively, take an impressive view of Amsterdam architecture as you cruise along quaint canals.
+Whether renting a boat or a SUP, there’s no better moment to enjoy the canals and rediscover the city from the water than the summer months.
+Borrow a kayak or two, sail under the bridges, or cruise the canals at sunset as the summer breeze carries you down the Amstel.
+Alternatively, you can enjoy an impressive view of Amsterdam's architecture while you cruise along quaint canals.
 We recommend choosing a small vessel so you can dock at one of the many waterside bars and restaurants.
-Hannekes Boom and Waterkant are just a couple of pit stops you could make.
+Hannekes Boom and Waterkant are just a few pit stops you could make.

 Walhalla Craft Beer brewery exterior and terrace